PolymerPatel/MSE_Analytics_Calculator/README.md

 - Explain a single-component phase diagram as a map of equilibrium phases as a function of state variables (temperature, time, pressure)<br>
 - Break it into three stages: cooling to freezing point, the plateau, and additional melting

-During Materials Laboratory, PolymerPatel conducted an experiment to correlate Tin-Bismuth alloys with their literature-referenced melting temperatures.
+In Fall 2020, PolymerPatel conducted an experiment to correlate Tin-Bismuth alloys with their literature-referenced melting temperatures.
 It demonstrated that one could identify valuable materials in waste streams through thermal properties and cooling curves.

 ## 🧪 Material Science Terms